oscar-richardson-softwire/DevOps-Course-Starter/README.md

 $ ansible-playbook provision-vm.yml -i provision-vm-inventory
 ```

-When prompted, enter the Trello API key and Trello API token from your `.env` file.
+When prompted, enter the CosmosDB connection string and DB name from your `.env` file.
 Note that your input for these fields is hidden.

 ## Manual deployment